jonathanlermitage/manon/README.md

 You can now use the `./do` Linux Bash script:
 ```
 do help         show this help message
+do fixgit       set executable flag on git index for required files
 do t            test
 do ut           test: run unit tests only, no integration tests
 do tc           test and generate coverage data